 In most companies, each permanent position has a specified range for the base salary.
 Within that range, where a particular candidate falls is based on a number of factors, including:

 - Experience level and strength of the candidate

 - How well the candidate interviewed and presented themselves

 - How well the candidate can negotiate their value

-If the position pays $75,000 and the recruiting fee is $15,000, the salary offered to the candidate is not going to be $60,000.
-Why is a company willing to pay the fee of a recruiting firm?
+A recruiting firm's fee does not impact a potential salary with a prospective company.
+So, why is a company willing to pay the fee of a recruiting firm?
 It’s widely accepted that a company’s people are its most valuable asset, and there’s a premium placed on finding the right people to join the team.

 Some companies have robust internal recruiting teams and they rely on those teams to find the talent they need.
 These recruiting teams cost money in salary, benefits, and other overhead costs related to employment.
 Other companies may have a small HR team but choose to outsource recruiting to a large staffing or RPO (Recruitment Process Outsourcing) firm—which comes with a significant price tag.
 Most companies have some level of HR and internal recruiting capability, but they also rely on recruiting firms to help them find talent when they need it.
 Military recruiting firms fit into a unique niche because whether a company has a large internal team or it outsources recruiting entirely, they likely rely on a military recruiting firm to help fill key positions.

 As long as a military recruiting firm doesn’t require a candidate to promise exclusivity when working with their firm, there’s no risk in engaging with a military recruiter.
 The recruiter will seek to understand your background and your preferences and then try to match you with opportunities that align with both.
 The role of a military recruiter is to present candidates who are qualified, briefed and interested in the opportunity, creating a win-win solution for the job seeker and the company.